 Remove and drain the excess oil on paper towels, as shown in the picture at the top.

 It’s also a good idea to let them cool a little since the filling will be very hot.

-Serve 3 per plate and top with the salsa of your choice, Mexican cream, and cheese.
+Serve on a plate and top with the salsa of your choice, Mexican cream, and cheese.
 My son likes them with cream and cheese (and ketchup) only.
 I prefer to eat them with lettuce, onion, tomato, cheese and salsa.

 Enjoy!
 And remember you do not need your silverware to eat this dish.

 Leave a comment and share you experience with the recipe.